pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

   For details concerning editables (like `$this->input`, `$this->block`, ...) see [Editables](../03_Documents/01_Editables/README.md).

 ### Add a Layout
-Pimcore uses the advantages of `\Zend_Layout` out of the ZF, for details please read more here about it.
+Pimcore uses the advantages of `\Zend_Layout` out of the ZF, for details please read more [here](https://framework.zend.com/manual/1.12/en/zend.layout.html) about it.
-Because we have enabled the layout engine in our controller, we can use layouts to wrap our content page with another template which contains the main navigation, a sidebar, …
+Because we have enabled the layout engine in our controller, we can use layouts to wrap our content page with another template which contains the main navigation, a sidebar, … using the following code:
-With this code:

 ```php
 <?php $this->layout()->setLayout('default'); ?>
 ```
-We tell the engine that we want to use the layout default.
+We tell the engine that we want to use the layout `default`.
 Now create a new php file in the folder `/website/views/layouts` and name it to default.php (just like the name of the layout appending .php).
 Then we can also put some HTML and template code into it:

 ```php